Canon G1 X Mark II vs SX60

 It is notable that the SX60 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G1X Mark II does not feature such a mic input.

-The G1X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the SX60 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX60 was succeeded by the Canon SX70.
+Both the G1X Mark II and the SX60 have been discontinued, but can regularly be found used on eBay.
+The G1X Mark II was replaced by the Canon G1 X Mark III, while the SX60 was followed by the Canon SX70.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G1 X Mark II and the Canon SX60?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.